 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for those with maturities greater than twelve months after the balance sheet date, which are classified as non-current assets.
-Loans and receivables are carried at amortised cost using the effective interest method.
+Loans and receivables are initially recognised at fair value and are subsequently carried at amortised cost using the effective interest method.